OctopusDeploy/blog/blog/2018-10/selenium/16-uploading-to-s3/uploading-to-s3.md

 We have gotten by this far testing web pages loaded from the local disk, and with a few simple tests to public web sites.
 However as we start looking at the advanced features of WebDriver, we need the ability to host real public web sites that we can interact with.

-There are a million ways to host a web site, but given that we'll be using Amazon Web Services (AWS) later on in the course, hosting a web site using the S3 service is a logical choice for us.
+There are a million ways to host a web site, but given that we'll be using Amazon Web Services (AWS) in later posts, hosting a web site using the S3 service is a logical choice for us.

 For those not familiar with it, AWS is a collection of services and platforms provided by Amazon that allow you to do things like create hosted virtual machines (via the EC2 service), create hosted database servers (via the RDS service), store files (via the S3 service), run functions (via the Lambda service) and much, much more.
 AWS has over 100 different services to take advantage of, although we will only be using a small number as part of this blog series.